modestduck/web-ui/src/resume.md

 ## Profile

-Spent over 1 year developing the skills to increase velocity, reliability, and quality with a high focus system and application availability.
+Experienced software engineer with the skills required to increase maintainability, reliability, and quality of your companies software products and operations.
+Current interests include IoT, home automation, climate tech, GitOps, serverless platforms.

 ## Technical Skills